samraym/network_attacks/README.md

 ### SSH Brute-force Attack

 Here, we decided to provide an alternative to the ftp bruteforce attack.
 It's a brute-force attack targeting the SSH service of the HTTP server (`10.12.0.10`) from the Internet node.
-The script iterates over the same wordlist as the FTP bruteforce (10k-most-common.txt) to guess the password of a specific user (victim).
+The script named ssh_bruteforce.py iterates over the same wordlist as the FTP bruteforce (10k-most-common.txt) to guess the password of a specific user (victim).

 To launch the attack: